-Searches for ultralight dark matter through this interaction are easy to implement at a laboratory because atomic transitions and the size of an atom depend on fundamental constants in different ways \cite{NatAstron.1.0009}.
+Searching for ultralight dark matter through this interaction is relatively easy to implement in a laboratory because transition frequencies of atomic transitions and the size of an atom depend differently on fundamental constants \cite{NatAstron.1.0009,PhysRevA.93.063630}.
 Take $\alpha$ as an example.
-The wavelength of a narrow-linewidth laser for precision spectroscopy is locked to a stable reference cavity, where the distance $L$ between two mirrors is set by the material used as the spacer.
-Wavelength of the laser is proportional to $L$, and the wavenumber $k$ scales $k\propto 1/L \sim 1/a_B \sim \alpha$, where $a_B=\hbar/(m_e\alpha c)$ is the Bohr radius.
-An atomic transition is in general not proportional to $\alpha$, as discussed in Sec. \ref{SecAlphaVariation}.
-This difference in $\alpha$-scaling results in a periodic variation of the atomic resonance relative to the cavity resonance when $\alpha$ couples to the ultralight dark matter field $\phi$.
-This means that the two-level system for the clock transition serves as a quantum sensor for the $\phi$ field.
-Because the measurement is performed differentially, a reference is required, which can be either a second clock transition or a reference cavity.
+The wavelength of a narrow-linewidth laser used for precision spectroscopy is stabilized by locking it to a stable reference cavity, where the mirror separation $L$ is determined by the spacer material.
+Since the laser wavelength is proportional to $L$, the frequency $\nu$ scales as $\nu\propto 1/L \sim 1/a_B \sim \alpha$, where $a_B=\hbar/(m_e c \alpha)$ is the Bohr radius.
+However, an atomic transition does not generally follow the same $\alpha$-dependence, as discussed in Sec. \ref{SecAlphaVariation}.
+This difference in $\alpha$-scaling leads to a periodic variation in the atomic resonance relative to the cavity resonance when $\alpha$ couples to the ultralight dark matter field $\phi$.

-Three other fundamental constants can also affect the atomic transition frequency.
-In general, when the frequencies of two atomic transition A and B are monitored, their ratio $\nu_A/\nu_B$ is depicted as
+Three other fundamental constants can also influence the atomic transition frequency.
+In general, when the frequencies of two atomic transitions A and B are monitored, their ratio $\nu_A/\nu_B$ is depicted as

-where $\delta X$ denotes the change in $X$.
-Because four fundamental constants can vary while the quantity experimentally measured is a single ratio, when a constraint is set for one fundamental constant, coupling constants for three other fundamental constants are assumed to be zero.
+where $\Delta X$ denotes the change in $X$ and $k_i$ ($i=\alpha,~m_e,~m_q)$ are the sensitivity coefficient for $\alpha,~m_e,~m_q$.
+Because four fundamental constants can vary while only a single frequency ratio is measured experimentally, setting a constraint on one fundamental constant requires assuming that the coupling constants for the other three are zero.